-The second issue is what exactly it means to be "called" or receive a "calling" from God to ministry.
+What does it mean to be "called" or receive a "calling" from God to ministry?

-That calling into a relationship with God happens a variety of ways: sometimes the calling is more cognitive (the gospel just seems to make sense); sometimes we see a great need in our life and reckon that Jesus is the answer; sometimes it's an emotional experience; or the example of a Christian friend that convinces us this is true.
+Being called into a relationship with God happens in a variety of ways: sometimes the calling is more cognitive – the good news of Jesus just seems to make sense, sometimes we see a need in our lives and believe that Jesus is the answer, sometimes it's an emotional experience, or maybe it's the example of another Jesus follower that convinces us this is true.
 But in all these instances, Holy Spirit is doing the calling, He's just using a variety of microphones.

-Others in the body of Christ should recognize your call and affirm that God is indeed leading you into ministry.
+Others in the Body of Christ should recognize God's call and affirm that God is leading you into ministry.

-The call to be a vocational Christian worker is really no different from the call to any other vocation.
+A call to full-time ministry is really no different from the call to any other vocation for Jesus followers.

-Being called primarily means being obedient to the ongoing direction of the Lord's leading in your life.
-God is calling every Christian to submit his whole life to Him and thereby bring glory to His name.
+Being called simply means being obedient to the ongoing leading of the Holy Spirit in your life.
+God is calling every Jesus follower to submit our whole lives to Him and to bring glory to His name.